Vector3451/Template/README.md

 - In **docs/ARCHITECTURE.md**, change the overview to what your project is supposed to be.
 - In **AGENT.md**, change the **PROJECT NAME**, and the **description.**

+## THINGS TO DO

+Before coming to the hackathons, do the following things first :
+1. Clone this repo, to the appropriate place where required. **git clone https://github.com/Vector3451/Template.git**.
+2.